 Broccolini – While the appearance of broccolini may be similar to that of sprouting types, this plant is actually a cross with Chinese broccoli.
 When growing broccolini, gardeners should expect small florets with a subtle and sweet flavor.
-Broccolini is ready to harvest in 60-90 days from planting, depending upon the variety.
+Broccolini is ready to harvest in 60 to 90 days from planting, depending upon the variety.

 Chinese Broccoli – Also known as Chinese kale, the Chinese broccoli plant types are known for their large leaves and robust stems.

 Romanesco Broccoli – Romanesco broccoli varieties are easily recognized by their unique geometric heads.
 These immensely beautiful plants are sure to inspire growers to test their creativity in the kitchen.
 Romanesco broccoli tastes very similar to other sprouting broccoli types.

 Sprouting/Heading Broccoli Cultivars – These common kinds of broccoli are known for their production of tight heads at harvest time.
 Though the heads can range in size and color, these types of broccoli are picked when florets are firm and compact.
 Sprouting broccoli cultivars reach maturity in roughly 70 to 100 days.
 Popular sprouting broccoli varieties include: